- Vapor quality;

 Here’s the good news:

 The flavor doesn’t deteriorate anymore with Solo 2.
-That Godly taste of ‘first few hits’, continues deep into your session.
+That amazing taste of ‘first few hits’, continues way deeper into your session than before.

-This means, the Solo 2 is up there with the best of the best in terms of flavor like the Firefly 2 and the MIGHTY (the Firefly 2 is still King though IMO!).
+This means the Arizer Solo 2 is up there with the best of the best in terms of flavor like the Firefly 2 and the MIGHTY (the Firefly 2 is still King though IMO!).